J. Roger Beatty

-James Roger Beatty (1917-November 25, 2010) was a B. F. Goodrich Senior Research Fellow.
+James Roger Beatty (April 9, 1917-November 25, 2010) was a B. F. Goodrich Senior Research Fellow and the first recipient of the Melvin Mooney Distinguished Technology Award.

-Education
+Early life and education

-Beatty was born in Iola, Kansas.
+Beatty was born in Iola, Kansas on April 9, 1917.
+His birth certificate recorded the birthday erroneously as 9 March.
+His mother died when he was 14 years old.
 He obtained a Physics degree from Kansas State University.
 He served in the U.S. Cavalry, Fort Riley, from which he received an honorable discharge in 1936.

 Career

-Beatty moved to Akron, Ohio in 1942 to join B. F. Goodrich.
+Beatty moved to Akron, Ohio in 1942 to join B. F. Goodrich, working under Arthur E. Juve.
 He remained with the company until his retirement in 1982 as a senior research fellow.

 Beatty was a prolific inventor and author of scientific papers on rubber technology.
 His patents included testing devices / methods for measuring cure behavior, ozone cracking, rubber tack and cutting and chipping resistance of rubber.
+He chaired the 1974 Gordon Research Conference on Elastomers.